Bursaria spinosa var. pantonii

 AVH map: SA distribution map (external link)

 Tall, low branching shrub or small tree to 10 m with lance-shaped aromatic leaves that alternate or clustered at the base of the spine.
 Branches sometimes with small thorns.
 Inflorescence an open pyramid-shaped spike with numerous white flowers.
 Flowering between November and March.
 This subspecies differs from the other subspecies Bursaria spinosa ssp. lasiophylla which have dense white or greyish hairs on the underside of the leaves.
 Fruits are flattened capsules to 8 mm long and 10 mm wide, brown when mature and containing two seeds.
 Seeds are flat orange-brown bean-shaped seeds to 5 mm long and 3 mm across.
 Seed embryo type is linear fully developed.

 Seed collection and propagation

 Collect seeds between February and April.
 Collect maturing capsules individually or break off whole stems.
 The capsules should be drying off and turning brown with orange seeds inside.
 Do not collect capsules that have split open as the seed has already been released.
 Place the capsules in a tray, cover with paper and leave to dry for 1 to 2 weeks or until the capsules split.
 Then place the capsules in a bucket with a lid if possible and shake gently to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From three collections, the seed viability was high, ranging from 95% to 100%.
+Seed viability is usually high.
 Viable should germinate readily when sown in winter.

 29,000 (55.97 g)